Hot air balloon: Steering

-Hot air balloon can be steered to a limited degree by changing the altitude of the flight.
+Due to the overall design of hot air balloons, controlled and precise steering of hot air balloons is not possible; it is possible for pilots to try to achieve basic directional control by changing altitude and catching different wind streams.
 Wind in the northern hemisphere tends to turn east due to coriolis effect as the altitude increases.

+Landing

+The most effective way of landing a hot air balloon is to reduce the energy in the envelope, either by turning down the flame in Montgolfier and Hybrid balloons, or more directly by opening a flap in the envelope that will release the air/gas inside.

 Safety equipment

 To help ensure the safety of pilot and passengers, a hot air balloon may carry several pieces of safety equipment.

-In the basket
+Basket

 To relight the burner if the pilot light goes out and the optional piezo ignition fails, the pilot should have ready access to a means of backup ignition, such as a flint spark lighter.
 Many systems, especially those that carry passengers, have completely duplicate fuel and burner systems: two fuel tanks, connected to two separate hoses, which feed two distinct burners.
 This enables a safe landing in the case of a blockage somewhere in one system or if a system must be disabled because of a fuel leak.

 A fire extinguisher suitable for extinguishing propane fires is useful.
 Most balloons carry a 1 or 2 kg AB:E type fire extinguisher.

 A handling or drop line is mandatory safety equipment in many countries.
 This is a rope or webbing of 20–30 meters in length attached to the balloon basket with a quick-release connection at one end.
 In very calm winds the balloon pilot can throw the handling line from the balloon so that the ground crew can guide the balloon safely away from obstructions on the ground.

 For commercial passenger balloons, a pilot restraint harness is mandatory in some countries.
 This consists of a hip belt and a webbing line that together allow for some movement while preventing the pilot from being ejected from the basket during a hard landing.

 Further safety equipment may include a first-aid kit, a fire blanket and a strong rescue knife.